mjosaarinen/lwaes_isa/hdl/README.md

 Verilog (which is a standard package on Debian/Ubuntu etc).
 I have aslo tried this on Xilinx xsim and vivado with the C language test suite (in the parent).

+Apologies if you're offended by my verilog style..

+Cheers,
+- markku

 ```console
 $ make